saptak/envddext/FAQ.md

 ### Is this actively maintained?

 Yes!
+The extension receives regular updates with the latest v0.12.0 release featuring comprehensive performance optimizations and production readiness improvements.
+Major releases include:

+- **v0.12.0**: Performance Optimization & Polish - 40-50% faster load times, 20-30% smaller bundle size, enterprise-grade performance monitoring
+- **v0.11.0**: Documentation & Help System, Resilience Policies with contextual help and interactive tutorials
+- **v0.10.0**: JWT Authentication & Policy Management with comprehensive token testing
+- **v0.9.1**: Rate Limiting & Advanced Traffic Control with burst testing and analytics
+- **v0.9.0**: Security Policies & Enhanced User Experience with comprehensive policy management

-The extension receives regular updates with v0.9.0 recently adding comprehensive security policy management, advanced YAML editor, Resource Creation Wizard, and enhanced Template Gallery.
-The development team is responsive to issues and feature requests, with a clear roadmap for JWT authentication, rate limiting, and additional advanced features.
+The development team is responsive to issues and feature requests, and v0.12.0 represents the completion of the comprehensive implementation plan with enterprise-grade performance characteristics.

 ---